 To meet its overall requirements, the Government inserts in prime contracts the clause at FAR 52.209-6, “Protecting the Government’s Interest when Subcontracting with Contractors Debarred, Suspended, or Proposed for Debarment.
 If you have subcontractors to your contract with the government, you can be suspended or debarred for actions of your subcontractors.
 As the prime, your performance and being a responsible contractor can be at issue.

 Both have a grave impact on your company revenues.
 It is no secret that if you are unfortunate enough to be recommended for suspension and debarment, your company cannot do further business with the federal government.
 Under 2 CFR 5800.890 you may appeal your debarment decision.

 - This applies to companies proposed as subcontractors (with some exceptions.)

 - Learning the difference between debarment and suspension helps when you are in a tough situation.

 - You want to stay away from both

-Call Watson & Associates to speak with a suspension and debarment lawyer at 1-866=601-5518.
+Call Watson & Associates for help with federal debarment and suspension appeals and to speak with a FAR 9.4 debarment and suspension lawyer at 1-866=601-5518.
 FREE CONFIDENTIAL CONSULTATION.